The Ultimate Sales Rep Performance Checklist & Improvement Plan

 #3 Determine the Cause of Performance Gaps

-If there is a gap in performance, you want to determine the root cause.
-This could be due to a lack of motivation, lack of skill, insufficient resources, etc. We really want to understand why there's a gap in performance before the final step, which is to take the appropriate action.
+If there is a performance gap, you want to determine the root cause.
+It could be due to a lack of motivation, skill, or resources.

 #4 Take the Appropriate Action